BurakYaba/ai-coach/gamification.md

-# AI Coach Gamification Implementation Plan
+# Fluenta Gamification Implementation Plan

 ## Overview

-This document outlines the gamification strategy for the AI Coach language learning platform.
-The plan has been designed to integrate with the existing application structure and leverage the current implementation of reading, writing, listening, speaking, vocabulary, grammar, and game modules.
+This document outlines the gamification strategy for the Fluenta language learning platform.
+The plan has been designed to integrate with the existing application structure and leverage the current implementation of reading, writing, listening, speaking, vocabulary, and grammar modules.

 ## Current State Analysis